Chart Color Schemes

 Beauty Point - Beaconsfield faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates of 13.1%, significantly lower than the Australian average of 30.4%.
+The area faces educational challenges, with university qualification rates at 13.1%, significantly below the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 9.0%, followed by postgraduate qualifications (2.8%) and graduate diplomas (1.3%).
+Bachelor degrees are most common at 9.0%, followed by postgraduate qualifications (2.8%) and graduate diplomas (1.3%).
 Trade and technical skills are prominent, with 41.0% of residents aged 15+ holding vocational credentials - advanced diplomas (10.1%) and certificates (30.9%).

 Frequently Asked Questions - Education